torosent/containers-k8s-workshop/Docker-ACS/Labs/docker101.md

 ### Build and Debug the Frontend (Adapted from [Docker-tools lab](https://github.com/docker/labs/blob/master/developer-tools/nodejs-debugging/VSCode-README.md))

-Now let’s get the frontend setup, surprise surprise we’ll run this in a container.
-In the frontend, let’s pretend there a more complex bug which we’ll need to debug through VSCode.
+Next, let’s setup the frontend, and, surprise surprise, we’ll run this in a container.
+In the frontend, let’s pretend there's a more complex bug which we’ll need to debug through VSCode.

-Open the directory and start VSCode
+Open the directory and start VSCode:

 ```bash
 cd [location of labs git repo]/Docker-ACS/Labs/Exercise3/frontend/